Updated: 2 Dec 2017

 From this study, one important lesson about what makes for the good life emerges time and time again.
 Simply put, good relationships keep us happy and healthy.

 People who are more connected to family, friends and community are physically healthier, happier and live longer.
-People who are isolated are less satisfied with life regardless of achievements, suffer diseases at younger ages, and have shorter lifespans.
+People who are isolated have less life satisfaction regardless of outward achievements.
+They also suffer diseases at younger ages and have shorter lifespans.

-Loneliness can occur even when people are well-known in the community, have lots of friends, and are married.
+Loneliness can occur even when people are popular, well-known in the community, have lots of friends, and are married.
 The number of relationships matters less than the quality of close relationships.
-High-conflict marriages can damage health more than divorce.
+A high-conflict marriage can damage health more than a divorce.
 Living in deep, close relationships is protective to well-being.

 Deep relationships in your 80s delay the deterioration of brain functions.
 Satisfying relationships in the 50s are better predictors than cholesterol levels for overall health in the 80s.
 Inability to emotionally rely on spouses predicts earlier memory decline.
 Even if you bicker a lot, if you can rely on your loved one when things get tough, the arguments do not cause memory decline.

-Although the lesson for this amazing study is simple, applying it is challenging:
+The lesson of this amazing study is simple, yet applying it is challenging in the modern culture.

 It’s not because others are selfish.
-They care about you, that’s why you are part of the company.
+They care about you to a certain degree, that’s why you are part of the company.

-So, if you miss your children growing up, or suffer stress-related diseases when you’re young, or lose the deep connection with your spouse; your colleagues may care about you.
+So, if you miss your children growing up, or suffer stress-related diseases too early, or lose the deep connection with your spouse; your colleagues may genuinely care about you.
 But, as a company, those won’t be on the PowerPoint presentation in the next quarterly report.

 The pragmatic response is not to blame them, but to accept that you can’t depend on them for the quality of your relationships and health.

-Although this might be the most important article you have come across in a while, you are going to forget reading it.
+Although this might be the most important idea you have ever come across, you are going to forget reading it.
 I, too, will probably forget writing it.

 Because we are humans.

-You need to periodically remind yourself of what is most important in life over what seems important now.
+You need to periodically remind yourself of what is most important in life, rather than what seems important now.

-Better still, share it with your loved ones, and ask them to remind you from time to time — tell them you are running a long experiment.
+Better still, share this awareness with your loved ones, and ask them to remind you from time to time.
+Tell them you want to focus more on them because you are running a very long experiment.

-If they ask, ‘How long is this experiment?’, you can say:
+If they ask ‘How long is this experiment?’, just say:

 ‘Well, about 75 years.’

-(1) It is true that materialistic cultures can be changed, but it is a whole another discussion.
-You may also find organisational cultures that seriously prioritise the well-beings of their workers.
-But this discussion is to address how to deal with organisations that are yet to adopt such a philosophy.
+(1) I know, you can find organisational cultures that seriously prioritise the well-being of their workers.
+And it is true that materialistic capitalism can be changed, and it should be changed, but that is a whole another level of discussion.
+Here, we address how to deal with organisations that are yet to adopt such a philosophy.